nbarbettini/little-aspnetcore-book/chapters/automated-testing/unit-testing.md

 dotnet test
 ```

 The `test` command scans the current project for tests (marked with `[Fact]` attributes in this case), and runs all the tests it finds.
-You'll see an output similar to:
+You'll see output similar to:

 ```
 Starting test execution, please wait...
-[xUnit.net 00:00:00.7595476]   Discovering: AspNetCoreTodo.UnitTests
+ Discovering: AspNetCoreTodo.UnitTests
-[xUnit.net 00:00:00.8511683]   Discovered:  AspNetCoreTodo.UnitTests
+ Discovered:  AspNetCoreTodo.UnitTests
-[xUnit.net 00:00:00.9222450]   Starting:    AspNetCoreTodo.UnitTests
+ Starting:    AspNetCoreTodo.UnitTests
-[xUnit.net 00:00:01.3862430]   Finished:    AspNetCoreTodo.UnitTests
+ Finished:    AspNetCoreTodo.UnitTests

 Total tests: 1.
 Passed: 1.
 Failed: 0.
 Skipped: 0.
 Test Run Successful.